Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Subexponential growth of derivatives for unipotent elements

 Define the unipotent element $u := $ viewed as an element of $\Lambda_{i,j}$.
 Note that any upper or lower triangular unipotent element of $\Lambda_{i,j}$ is conjugate to a power of $u$ under the Weyl group.

 \begin{proposition}[Subexponential growth of derivatives for unipotent elements] For any $\Lambda_{i,j}$ and any $\e > 0$, there exists $N_{\e}>0$ such that for any $n \geq N_\e$: \end{proposition}

-We first show that generic elements in $\Sl(2, \Z)$ have uniform subexponential growth of derivatives.
+To establish Proposition \ref{unipotentisgood}, we first show that generic elements in $\Sl(2, \Z)$ have uniform subexponential growth of derivatives.
 This first part requires reusing most of the key arguments from \cite{BFH} in a slightly modified form.
 We encourage the reader to read that paper first.